IshanRanade/RealTimeFluids/README.md

 ##### Performance

 When rendered using accelerated raycasting, we can simulate **33 thousand particles in 60fps** as shown in the gif above.
 The graph below shows how the maximum hierarchy depth affects framerate for a 16x16x16 resolution grid.
+Note that optimal depth varies between 2-4 depending on particle count.

 ![Ray Cast Performance](img/rayperformance.png)